-Now you made sure you are focused and you have a limit of games to stop the ‘sunk cost fallacy’.
-Now it is time to get your mindset right and then you are ready to go!
+Now, you made sure you are focused, and you have a limit of games to stop the ‘sunk cost fallacy’.
+It is finally time to get your mindset right and then you are ready to go!

 5. Play for fun and learning.
 Do NOT play for rating gain.

 I guess you have heard that already.
 Focusing on rating does take the fun out of things.
 And actually makes you perform worse.
 So this is a very crucial point.
 Even if you are fully focused and have a fixed amount of games, disaster can still happen.
 How?
 Playing for rating gains.

 The reason you sit at your computer and start to play some games should not be your rating.

 Don’t get me wrong, having a rating goal in your mind can actually push you.

 But that goal should be long-term.
 When you sit down you should play for fun and improvement.

 In this state of mind, you not only learn most but actually also play best!

 It is a clear red light for me if I think “oh I have 2750 so I’ll play 10 games and hope to reach 2800”.